How to File for a Divorce In Alabama

 - You or your spouse must have resided in the state of Alabama for at least six months.

 - Filing for divorce in Alabama can be difficult without expert assistance.
-Using a service like Mydivorcepapers.com can make the process easier by providing a step by step guide for you to follow.
-At only $159, MyDivorcePapers.com can save you hundreds or thousands in legal fees.
+Using an online divorce service can make the process easier by helping you complete your paperwork within an hour.
+Most only divorce services start at only $159 and can save you thousands in legal fees (Read about our top online divorce service providers).

-- If you have any additional questions or concerns regarding the divorce procedure in Alabama, you can find free legal assistance at Avvo.com.
+- If you have any additional questions or concerns regarding the divorce procedure in Alabama, you can find low cost legal assistance at JustAnswer.com.

-- It takes at least 30 days following the filing of the Complaint about Divorce before the divorce can be inalized.
+- It takes at least 30 days following the filing of the Complaint about Divorce before the divorce can be finalized.

 - You must include an affirmation that you or your spouse fulfills the residency requirement.
 In some cases, the court may require evidence to support this allegation.